Google+ What I Made Today: 2020

 A Long-ago Graveyard of Privilege

 I didn't grow up in Georgia.
 I grew up in Seaford, Delaware.
 Recent social intensities resurfaced a memory buried in a long-ago graveyard of privilege.
 White privilege.
 This post triggered a need to (start to) express that resurfaced memory.
-The memory may be flawed, and certainly narrow, but the essence, I'm confident, it not.
+The memory may be flawed, and certainly narrow, but the essence, I'm confident, it's not.

 I had to dig out my 1973 high school yearbook to find his full name.
 I had to.
 I remembered his first name, it was Leslie, and he was a senior when I was a freshman.
 He was a star academic and athlete headed to college... headed toward a future.
 Only he wasn't.